2016 Indian banknote demonetisation: Welfare schemes

-Deaths
+Deaths due to demonetisation

 Several people were reported to have died from standing in queues for hours to exchange their demonetised banknotes.
 Deaths were also attributed to lack of medical help due to refusal of demonetised banknotes by hospitals.
 In one month after the demonetisation was announced, 82 people died according to a detailed list compiled by Catch News.
 By the end of December 2016, political opposition leaders claimed that over 100 people had died due to demonetisation.
 In March 2017, the government stated that they received no official report on deaths connected to demonetisation.
 Later in December 2018, the then Finance Minister Arun Jaitley reported in parliament that four people, three bank personnel and one customer of the State Bank of India, died during demonetisation.

 Legal issues

 M. Seeni Ahamed, General Secretary of the Indian National League, filed a public interest litigation (PIL) to scrap the decision of demonetisation.
 The High Court dismissed the PIL, stating that it could not interfere in monetary policies of the government.
 Similar PILs were also filed in the Supreme Court of India.
 In November 2017, the Supreme Court of India referred all cases which have similarity to demonetisation to constitutional bench to review the legality of the demonetisation, implementation irregularities and violation of people's rights by limits on cash withdrawals.
+On 17 December 2017 the Supreme Court declined to give immediate relief on any of the demonetisation measures but in response to ninety petitions filed against it, referred nine queries to Constitutional Bench.

 The government had initially announced that any person who was unable to deposit the demonetised banknotes by 31 December 2016 would be given an opportunity to do so until a later date.
 However, the government allowed only Non-Resident Indians (NRIs) to deposit demonetised banknotes after 31 December 2016.
 As a result, many people were left stranded with demonetised banknotes.
 People petitioned the courts to allow a deposit of the demonetised banknotes.
 In November 2017, the Supreme Court dismissed 14 petitions related to demonetisation, and asked petitioners to file pleas with a constitutional bench which would deal with cases related to demonetisation.

-In January 2023, the Indian Supreme Court said in a majority judgement that demonetisation could not be struck down "on the grounds of proportionality or the process followed".

-On 2 January 2023, justice BV Nagarathna said in her dissent that the government notification on demonetisation was "unlawful" and the process of banning all currency notes of ₹ 1,000 and ₹ 500 could not have been initiated by the Indian government.
-Justice Nagarathna expressed her dissenting views after a Supreme Court Constitution bench, with 4:1 majority, upheld the demonetisation decision by the Narendra Modi government.
+In a 4:1 majority judgement in January 2023, the Supreme Court of India refused to strike down the demonetisation decision of 2016 on the basis of proportionality, saying that the process followed by the government to take the action was not flawed, even if the move did not achieve its objectives.
+The dissenting judgement said that the procedure of notification of demonetisation by the government was unlawful, while agreeing with the majority decision that the government has the authority to take such a decision, regardless of the validity of the reasons for the decision.